top of page

 A native of Azerbaijan, he received his first violin lessons at the age of six.

-After studying trombone in his home city of Baku, he continued his training as an orchestral musician at the conservatories in Münster and Hamburg and gained experience in the Baku Philharmonic Orchestra with the Hamburg Symphony Orchestra.
+After studying trombone in his home city of Baku, he continued his training as an orchestral musician at the conservatories in Münster and Hamburg and gained experience in the Baku Philharmonic Orchestra and with the Hamburg Symphony Orchestra.

 His passion for early music eventually led him to Bremen, where he completed postgraduate studies in baroque trombone and historical performance practice with Wim Becu.